explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 # Response to Reviewer AyvP

+> - The proposed system still seems to be in early stages with respect to what can be verified, which limits its usefulness in practice.
+First, as far as I understand, it is limited to single papers and does not allow to check claims a paper makes about results presented in another paper.
+This is where a system like the proposed would be most useful

-_Restriction to single papers._ Nothing about our design restricts it to single papers, although for our evaluation we have only considered excerpts from single papers.
-A multi-paper setup is an interesting use case and one we will consider for a real-world tool.
+Thank you for the suggestion; a multi-paper setup is indeed an interesting use case.
+Although for our evaluation we only considered excerpts from single papers, nothing about our design restricts it to such, so we will consider this for a real-world tool.

-_Checks for more complex claims cannot be generated with LLMs.
-Even for the simple cases, a human has to verify the generated links._ Keeping a human in the loop for verification purposes seems important from a trust point of view.
+> - Second, the claims that can be checked seem to be quite simple (checks for more complex claims cannot be generated with LLMs) and thus easy to check manually.
+Even then, a human has to verify all generated links, which in at least some cases are wrong.
+This begs the question of whether a manual system where only larger and more important claims are annotated would not be more useful in practice.

+Keeping a human in the loop for verification purposes seems important from a trust point of view.
 For the simple cases, where it may seem unfortunate that author verification is still needed, a small amount of author effort nevertheless translates into a significant _reader_ benefit (since there are many more readers than authors).
 In future work we anticipate providing automated testing as a way of reducing author burden by automatically exercising the generated code.

 For the more complex cases, where current LLMs are unable to generate a full solution in one step, our current design should be able to form the basis of a more interactive workflow, similar to working with Copilot.
 For the present paper we are focused on exploring the limits of current LLM capabilities and validating a simpler architecture with less interaction.